will1410/hopperdietzel/koha_notes/closing_a_library.md

 - This step is accomplished at Home > Administration > Libraries (branches.pl)

 From the "Libraries" page, you can indicate whether or not a library is a "Pickup location."
-During a closure you can change their setting from "Yes" to "No."  This will remove the closed library from the list of pickup location options.
+During a closure you can change their "Pickup location" setting from "Yes" to "No."  This will remove the closed library from the list of pickup location options.

 ### Step 3: option B - Preventing new requests from being placed for pickup at the closed library